 Height/Weight: 6’5, 190 lbs.

-Amir Hinton is highly regarded as one of the best players in Division 2 basketball that we’ve seen in a very longtime.
-Hinton has a great chance to be selected this year in the NBA draft.
-The Philadelphia native plans on becoming the first player form Shaw University since Ronald ‘Flip’ Murray in 2005.
+Amir Hinton is highly regarded as one of the best players in Division 2 basketball that we’ve seen in a very long time.
+Hinton has a great chance to be selected this year in the NBA Draft.
+The Philadelphia native plans on becoming the first player from Shaw University since Ronald ‘Flip’ Murray in 2005.

 Hinton is a professional scorer and led the Division 2 in scoring (29.4).
 He is virtually unstoppable at every level of the court with his length and size.
 He has a solid jump shot from mid-range and has the ability to slash to the bucket at a very impressive rate.
 When slashing to the bucket he is very good at drawing contact.
 He leads the CIAA conference in free throws attempted (330) and free throws made (296).
 Hinton is patient and that has proven to help him on both ends of the court.

 He has improved with his jump shot, though he must obtain a consistent three-pointer to become a solid pro in the Association.
 He has a solid over the shoulder turn around that has helped him become an ELITE scorer at the in-between game.

 The CIAA player of the year is a solid ball distributor as well.
 It’s probably the most underrated part of his game as he has shown over the last two years.
 He has been asked to score so much that once he has more impressive talent around him he will be able to show his full repertoire.
 At this point, we still haven’t even seen his full capabilities.

 Hinton is a solid defender and has the size at the guard position to become an above average defender.
 He proved that by leading his team in steals.
 The big difference between former NBA player and Shaw University alumnus Flip Murray and Amir is that Flip wasn’t the defender that Hinton is.
 He has a solid wingspan and impressive lateral quickness that helps him stay in front of faster guards as well as rebound the ball over taller opponents.